lizzij/LearningCurve/README.md

   - add review when you are done
   - queue up a couple of tickets
   - master is just for deploy
+- JS
- - Ex6 JavaScipt, (linker, pure js, will caught by the linker)
+  - Ex6 JavaScript (linker, pure js, will caught by the linker)
 - Pull request
   - clean ui
   - run the ui test and the server test (auto test on PR also)
-     - pr push test one of them fialing i sfine
+   - pr/push test one of them failing is fine
-     - Codacy review (fix it)
+  - pass Codacy review (fix the minor errors)
   - approval
-   - then merge the pull request
+  - only then merge the pull request
 - style
   - break into sub-functions _private (python conventional)
     - don't explicitly test or export _underscore_function
-  - code should be self-explainatary
+  - code should be self-explanatory
   - intuitively why something need to be done
   - strange decision decision
  - Add test for prs